microsoft/playwright/docs/src/api/class-tracing.md

 ## async method: Tracing.group
 * since: v1.49

-Creates a new inline group within the trace, assigning any subsequent calls to this group until [method: Tracing.groupEnd] is invoked.

-Groups can be nested and are similar to `test.step` in trace.
+Creates a new group within the trace, assigning any subsequent API calls to this group, until [`method: Tracing.groupEnd`] is called.
+Groups can be nested and will be visible in the trace viewer and test reports.
-However, groups are only visualized in the trace viewer and, unlike test.step, have no effect on the test reports.

-:::note Groups should not be used with Playwright Test!

-This API is intended for Playwright API users that can not use `test.step`.
+:::caution
+When using Playwright test runner, we strongly recommend `test.step` instead.
 :::

 **Usage**